top of page

 For a Contextual Approach

-Furthermore, the research deepens the contextual (archaeological, visual, and textual) analysis, notably of the better-documented statues remaining on site, while gathering further material and socio-historical insights.
+Beyond an approach combining quantitative and qualitative approaches, the research will deepen the contextual (archaeological, visual, and textual) analysis, notably of the better-documented statues remaining on site, while gathering further material and socio-historical insights.
+Most importantly, the artists’ self-presentation strategies and their effects will be assessed in light of selected models of analysis.
+Finally, the analysis will be enriched with comprehensive case studies.

 Research Aim and Questions